 If the osteosarcoma has spread to other parts of the body, these tumors need to be removed to have a chance at curing the cancer.

-Patients who have tumors in both lungs and respond well to chemotherapy can have surgery on one side of the chest at a time.
+Patients who have tumors in both lungs and respond well to chemotherapy can have surgery on one lung at a time.
 Removing tumors from both lungs at the same time may be another option.

 Some lung metastases may not be able to be removed because they are too big or are too close to important structures in the chest (such as large blood vessels).
-Patients whose general health is not good (because of poor nutritional status or heart, liver, or kidney problems) might not be able to withstand the stress of anesthesia and surgery to remove metastases.
+Patients whose overall health isn't good (for example, because of heart, liver, or kidney problems) might not be able to withstand the stress of anesthesia and surgery to remove the metastases.

 Long-term side effects: The long-term side effects of surgery depend mainly on where the tumor is and what type of operation is done.
 Most osteosarcomas occur in bones of the arms or legs, and some of the long-term issues from surgery on these tumors are described above.

-As mentioned above, physical therapy and rehabilitation is very important for patients who have had surgery for osteosarcoma.
+As mentioned before, physical therapy and rehabilitation are very important after surgery for osteosarcoma.
 Following the recommended rehab program offers the best chance for good long-term limb function.
-Even with proper rehab, people might still have to adjust to long-term issues such as changes in how they walk or do other tasks, and changes in appearance.
+Even with rehab, people might still have to adjust to long-term issues such as changes in how they walk or do other tasks, and changes in appearance.
 Physical, occupational, and other therapies can often help people adjust and cope with these challenges.

 Our team is made up of doctors and oncology certified nurses with deep knowledge of cancer care as well as journalists, editors, and translators with extensive experience in medical writing.